 Often adults and parents think of martial arts as only for self-defense.
-However, if one was to step back analyze the exercises used during a martial arts classes one would quick realize karate was now of the first cross fit programs.
-The exercises used as warm up at the James Martial Arts Academy are explosive plyometrics movements (e.g.; jump kicks, low horse stances with kicks)
+However, if one was to step back analyze the exercises used during a martial arts classes one would quickly realize karate was now of the first cross fit programs.
+The exercises used as a warm-up at the James Martial Arts Academy are explosive plyometrics movements (e.g.; jump kicks, low horse stances with kicks)

 In the following article by Efren Diosdado, he explains how childhood obesity is on the increase and how martial arts can help increase your child’s overall health and a fun way: